 Fourth, interest group theory postulates the importance of macroeconomic factors on the development of the financial sector, i.e. openness to trade and capital flows to the country.
 In providing their significance for encouraging financial development, man researchers highlighted that only a combination of both of them promotes banking activities development.
+Studies that especially emphasised the role of trade and capital flows for banking activities development are Mahawiya, Andrianaivo and Yartey.
 For emerging countries, the openness to capital and trade flows already at a high level to most countries.
-Trade and financial openness indexes measure the degree on which country is exposed to foreign
+Trade and financial openness indexes measure the degree on which country is exposed to foreign trade and capital.

-Table 4 Trade and financial openness index for emerging countries trade and capital.
 These indexes developed by the IMF are presented in Table 4 for emerging economies in 2017.